Brad Miller (baseball)

-Bradley Austin Miller (born October 18, 1989) is an American professional baseball infielder and outfielder for the Texas Rangers of Major League Baseball (MLB).
-He has previously played in MLB for the Seattle Mariners, Tampa Bay Rays, Milwaukee Brewers, Cleveland Indians, Philadelphia Phillies, and St. Louis Cardinals.
+Bradley Austin Miller (born October 18, 1989) is an American former professional baseball utility player.
+He played in Major League Baseball (MLB) for the Seattle Mariners, Tampa Bay Rays, Milwaukee Brewers, Cleveland Indians, Philadelphia Phillies, St. Louis Cardinals, and Texas Rangers.
+He currently serves as a pre- and post-game analyst for the Rangers Sports Network.

-Miller grew up playing Little League baseball in Windermere, Florida before attending Olympia High School, where he served as the team's shortstop.
+Miller grew up playing Little League baseball in Windermere, Florida, before attending Olympia High School, where he served as the team's shortstop.
 Although the Texas Rangers selected him in the 2008 MLB Draft, Miller chose to play college baseball for the Clemson Tigers.
 As a junior in 2011, he won the Brooks Wallace Award, given annually to the best shortstop in college baseball.
 Miller was also named twice to the United States national collegiate baseball team, including appearances at the 2009 World Baseball Challenge and the 2010 World University Baseball Championship.

 The Mariners selected Miller in the second round of the 2011 MLB Draft, and he quickly rose through the Seattle farm system, making his major league debut in 2013.
 Throughout the 2014 season, Miller was in competition with several other Mariners for the role of starting shortstop, and by May 2015, he was being utilized as a "super utility" player, similar to Ben Zobrist.
 Miller was traded to the Rays prior to the 2016 season, where he was used first as the starting shortstop, then as the starting first baseman, and finally as the starting second baseman.
 After a banner 2016 season in which he hit 30 home runs, a series of injuries derailed Miller's next two seasons, and he was traded to the Brewers in 2018.
 Miller spent only one month within the Brewers organization before he was released.
 He then underwent microfracture surgery to repair a torn hip labrum.

 Miller spent the 2019 season with a number of teams.
 He opted out of a minor league contract with the Los Angeles Dodgers, and made a brief appearance with the Indians before he was designated for assignment.
 After Miller spent some time with the Yankees' Triple A team, the Phillies signed him to take over as their utility player after Jay Bruce became their starting left fielder.
 Miller spent 2020 with the Cardinals before returning to the Phillies the following year.